alexisuaguilaru/Analysis_Nutritional_Information/README.md

 The dataset is taken from [[1]](#references).
 The dataset contains information on the nutritional values of carbohydrates, proteins and fats of recipes from different international cuisines and diets.

 ## Exploratory Data Analysis
-In [ExploratoryDataAnalysis.py](./StatisticalAnalysis/ExploratoryDataAnalysis.py) the different ideas and comments related to the statistical analysis of the recipes based on the context of the diet to which they belong are presented.
+In [Exploratory Data Analysis](./StatisticalAnalysis/ExploratoryDataAnalysis.py) the different ideas and comments related to the statistical analysis of the recipes based on the context of the diet to which they belong are presented.
 This generates a better interpretation of the observed statistics and how they are related based on the products and foods representative of each diet, which leads to a more consolidated knowledge about the trends and patterns that follow the diets presented in [[2]](#references), and which are statistically reinforced.

 This last result contributes significantly to the [General Aim](#general-aim) of the project, that is, evidence is being generated to support the hypothesis that each diet distinguishes itself from others on the basis of nutritional contributions.
 This can be best observed by looking at the distribution of macronutrients in each diet.